Southeast Asia Explorer

 Encompassing both wildlife & community-based volunteering projects alongside traditional backpacking, the Southeast Asia Explorer is perfect for first-time travellers and solo adventurers looking to set out on one of the world’s most iconic adventure travel routes!

-- Explore Bangkok & Chiang Mai
+- Immerse yourself in the cultural hubs of Bangkok & Chiang Mai

-- Volunteer at an elephant sanctuary
+- Volunteer at an elephant rescue sanctuary, one of our most rewarding experiences

 - Watch stunning sunsets over the amazing temples of Angkor Wat